build-trust/ockam/documentation/guides/draft/use-cases/end-to-end-encryption-with-kafka/README.md

 Modern networks and data pipelines transfer data through multiple endpoints, often controlled by multiple vendors.
 It is therefore not sufficient for encryption to only cover the transit between arbitrary pairs of endpoints or once data comes to rest in storage.

-This leads to emerging of End-to-End encryption as a preferred model for messaging.
+This has led to the emergence of End-to-End encryption as the preferred model for messaging.

 There were several attempts to define and implement end-to-end encryption for messaging system like Kafka, for example [KIP-317](https://cwiki.apache.org/confluence/display/KAFKA/KIP-317%3A+Add+end-to-end+data+encryption+functionality+to+Apache+Kafka)